 If you want to be able to see your child in their crib, then getting a monitor with a video screen is a given — but you'll need to think about the video capabilities you require from your monitor.
 Some models offer night vision so your little one is still visible in the dark.
-The ability to zoom and pan so you can vary your view is another feature to look for if it matters to you.
+The ability to zoom and pan so you can adjust your view is another feature to look for if it matters to you.
 Pay attention to the screen size when purchasing, since sizes can vary — the screens on this list range from approximately 2 inches to 5 inches.
 If you are solely concerned with hearing your little one when they wake, you can save some money by going with an audio-only option.

 Battery life can vary a lot between baby monitors.
 Every monitor on this list can plug in for charging, but parent units are designed to unplug after charging for portability, while baby units stay plugged in.
 Some parent units can also be used with standard batteries.
 Overall, using video mode will kill a battery faster than audio-only mode, so the way you use your baby monitor will affect its battery life.
 Ideally, monitors should last overnight on a single charge, and pricier video units or inexpensive audio-only units seem to accomplish this nicely, lasting about 8 to 24 hours between charges.
 Inexpensive models could claim a longer battery life, but you may find yourself plugging them in more often.